kevinschoonover/automated_deployment_research/README.md

 # automated_deployment_research
-Repository to research and test automated application deployment stratigies with terraform, ansible, and CI/CD.
+Repository to research and test automated application deployment strategies with terraform, ansible, and CI/CD.